orwah/Asasi_event/README.md

 that means you can changes every thing on this theme not only look & feel but even functionality, and you can give every customer different style for its WebSite with different functionality by using the same theme.<br>

-Mostly you will not need to use a child theme , just put all changes in Data folder, and it will not be affected by any future theme updates or wordpress updates, then you can put your tweaks there safely
+Mostly you will not need to use a child theme , just put all changes in Data folder, and it will not be affected by any future theme updates or wordpress updates, then you can put your tweaks there safely.(-;

 Version: 0.1<br>